-The EU is partnering with African countries to stop migration flows at their source.
+The EU is partnering with African countries like Niger to stop migration flows.
 One unintended consequence?
 Wiping out local livelihoods.

 Every Monday, up to 200 pickup trucks would gather in the desert city of Agadez, Niger.
 Nigerien men would load each truck with about 30 men, women and children, bent on heading north for safety, prosperity or health care.